 Saft Power Systems acquires AEG SVS Power Supply Systems GmbH in Germany reinforcing its UPS systems product portfolio and its position in Germany and Eastern Europe.

 Merger of Saft Power Systems and Alcatel Converters to form Saft Power Systems Group; this new world leader in power conversion is a division of Alcatel.

 Saft Power Systems Group is acquired by private equity firm, Ripplewood Holdings, consisting of three units: Saft Power Systems, AEG Power Supply Systems and Harmer & Simmons.

 As the solar market commoditized, AEG Power Solutions starts its transformation process and refocuses its core operations on industrial UPS, and high-quality service with a customer centric organization.

-AEG Power Solutions finalizes its transformation process and becomes a private company again.
-The company expertise is called up to continuously offering adapted power solutions to demanding industrial markets, making them available in lighter version for commercial applications, and is leveraged to engineer and deliver solutions for energy storage applications.
+AEG Power Solutions finalizes its transformation process and becomes a private held company once again.
+The company's expertise is called up to continuously offering adapted power solutions to demanding industrial markets, making them available in lighter version for commercial applications, and is leveraged to engineer and deliver solutions for energy storage applications.

 AEG PS distribution partners have access to exclusive product documentation and training materials.To the partner portal